From the Lower East Side to Los Angeles, and Tokyo to Varanasi with Leanne Clancey, writer of our guide to Melbourne.

 I live on the north side of Melbourne, and it’s nigh on impossible to drag me out of my neighbourhood on days off.
 A perfect day would be a bike ride down the Merri Creek Trail, with a stop off at the Ceres market before continuing on to Fitzroy Swimming Pool for a splash.
 Then I’d head around the corner to Lune Croissanterie for a pain au chocolat and a filter coffee.

-Tell us your three favourite places (anywhere in the world): one restaurant or bar, one shop and one thing to do!
+Tell us your three favourite places anywhere in the world.

 Russ & Daughters Café (Lower East Side, New York) – On my first day in New York, I traipsed Manhattan on foot, then stopped here for lunch.
 Two years later, I’m still thinking about it.
 They do these incredible boards with lox, schmear and bagels plus gorgeous house made sodas with flavours like dill seed, fennel and jasmine.